Description

 Why Adopt a Lovebird?

-- Lovebirds are known for their monogamous behavior and often mate for life.
+- They are known for their monogamous behavior and often mate for life.

 - They are excellent climbers and use their beaks to help them navigate their environment.

-- Lovebirds can learn to mimic sounds and words, though they are not as vocal as larger parrots.
+- These birds can learn to mimic sounds and words, though they are not as vocal as larger parrots.

 - In the wild, they live in flocks and are highly social with their own kind.